oracle/graal/docs/tools/vscode/graalvm/README.md

 To use Native Image on Windows, you need Visual Studio Build Tools with Windows SDK installed.
 The `native-image` builder will only work when it is executed from the **x64 Native Tools Command Prompt**.
 Check [this link](https://medium.com/graalvm/using-graalvm-and-native-image-on-windows-10-9954dc071311) for more details.

-For Windows users, the extension provides a preconfigured x64 command prompt using Microsoft Developer Tools.
-Assuming you already have Visual Studio Build Tools with Windows SDK, GraalVM with Native Image support installed, and opened your Java project in VS Code.
+For Windows users, the extension provides a pre-configured x64 command prompt using Microsoft Developer Tools.
+Assuming you already have Visual Studio Build Tools with Windows SDK, GraalVM with Native Image installed, and opened your Java project in VS Code.

 1. In the **NATIVE IMAGE** pane, click on right arrow, **>**: